Date(s) - Sunday, May 20, 2018 - Sunday, June 10, 2018

 sample of your soil to test.

-Students will be accomodated in a beautiful large house overlooking the Reservoir and the surrounding mountains.
-The house has bed space for 9 students and includes 2 bunkbeds in one room, a double room and a triple room.
-When the house is full students will be housed in the dormitory just above the hill about 50 feet.
-These shared accomodations are included in the price of the workshop.
-Private accomodations at the Hostel are available for a higher rate.
-Also students who want to camp on the property may do so and pay a lower accomodation rate.
+Students will be accommodated in the bottom floor of a beautiful comfortable large house overlooking the Reservoir and the surrounding mountains built by the owners.
+The house has bed space for 9 students and includes 2 bunk beds in one room, a double room and a triple room.
+Private accommodations at the Hostel are available for a higher rate and there are a few camping spots available for a lower rate.
+Please see rates below under “Fees & Payment”.

-Delicious vegetarian breakfasts and lunches are included and will be served during the weekdays in the house.
-Dinner is up to the student who can either go out and try the local specialties in town or make their own meal in the house.
-Breakfast will be served on the last weekend days of the workshop since we will be wrapping things up together and celebrating!
-Our gracious Hosts Nathaly and her mom Maria Elena will offer us a wonderful Welcome Dinner on Sunday evening and a Celebration Dinner the last Saturday night.
+Delicious vegetarian breakfasts, lunches and snacks are included and will be served during the weekdays in the house.
+For dinner students can either go out and try the local specialties in town (we will offer one restaurant at a special very discounted rate for the group) or make their own meal in the house.
+Breakfast will be served on weekends!
+Our gracious Hosts Nathaly and her mom Maria Elena will offer us a wonderful Welcome Dinner on Sunday evening and a Celebration Dinner the last Saturday night as well as a more lavish Breakfast on Sunday June 10th.
 All the meals served will be healthy and local-style vegetarian with lots of fresh produce from the surrounding farms.
 Please feel free to bring whatever extra food needs you may have to feel happy and comfortable during the workshop.

 TRANSPORT & VISA